 Todd: The idea behind the CPM Optimizer is that it looks at the impressions that have been sold in the past through your various sources.
 If you are working with an ad exchange, for example, what we do is we keep track of the different impressions that have been sold at different levels for a particular country or country tier, ad type, ad format, and obviously the network itself.

-“We identify, through our algorithms, your optimal eCPM based on where both the highest CPM the partner is offering and the fill rates that partner is able to deliver.
+“We identify, through our algorithms, your optimal eCPM based on both the highest CPM the partner is offering and the fill rates that partner is able to deliver.
 It is really an opportunity cost analysis so you can see what is the optimal CPM and fill rate together.”

 Why should app companies use it?